OF WHEN NO ONES WATCHING SUFFERS FOR CAMPAIGNING TO STOP A

 Crown Court in December 2016 and the restraining order was lifted.

-suggesting that I have been convicted of harassment is false.
+Some newspaper reports stating that I was convicted of harassment

-structures, with the police investigating the paedophile and with
+with the police investigating the paedophile and with the

-the Independent Inquiry into Child Sexual Abuse as well as with
+Independent Inquiry into Child Sexual Abuse, as well as with the

 My blogging succeeded in raising the

-necessary awareness and created a network between the victims and
+necessary awareness and created a network between the victims that

-empowered many to put concerted pressure on the authorities.
+put concerted pressure on the authorities.
+The result was

-The result was that we achieved our critical aim of ensuring the
+that we achieved our critical aim of ensuring the paedophile did

 Woolwich of four counts of breaching the restraining order imposed